The Healer's War: Plot

-Kitty’s amulet allows her to see auras, which allow them to avoid the Vietcong.
+Kitty's amulet allows her to see auras, which allow them to avoid the Vietcong.

 From there, they spend a decent amount of the book meeting a bunch of characters.
 William, an American GI who is the only survivor of his squad teams up with them, only to start attacking them when he unknowingly has PTSD night terrors.
 Later, he gets into a mode where he is looking for Vietcong and almost kills them.
 Kitty is able to navigate them away safely, because she can see when he has a dangerous aura.

-They end up in a Vietnam village, where kitty helps fight off a snake that is killing villagers.
+They end up in a Vietnam village, where Kitty helps fight off a snake that is killing villagers.
 She is able to heal a woman who was bitten by the venomous snake using the amulet.
-Later, the village brings her more people to help save, and kitty is able to connect using other people to use their collective energy to heal.
+Later, the village brings her more people to help save, and Kitty is able to connect using other people to use their collective energy to heal.

-During this time, kitty starts to dream that she is some of the people who had touched the amulet/ helped her heal others, building intense bonds.
+During this time, Kitty starts to dream that she is some of the people who had touched the amulet/ helped her heal others, building intense bonds.
 She is able to experience/ feel/ understand them, even with language barriers.

-She meets a villagers who were raped by GI’s, and sees a fuller picture of how Vietnamese villages live in a catch-22 of being threatened/ bombed by either the Vietcong or the Americans based on their actions, and are caught in the middle.
+She meets a villagers who were raped by GI's, and sees a fuller picture of how Vietnamese villages live in a Catch-22 of being threatened/ bombed by either the Vietcong or the Americans based on their actions, and are caught in the middle.

-The Vietcong overtakes the village and the villagers are able to convince the captain to take her hostage but keep her safe.
+The Vietcong overtake the village and the villagers are able to convince the captain to take Kitty hostage but keep her safe.
 She becomes separated from her child companion and hopes for a better life for him.

 Kitty is then faced with seeing the decent side of the Vietcong, who take care of her.
 Soon, though, she experiences the same people murdering a family.
 She helps heal a Vietcong soldier who is wounded, but his commander later shoots him because he would slow them down.